wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. autoattribute:: content_object

+        This property returns the object this revision belongs to as an instance of the base class.

+    .. autoattribute:: specific_content_object

-        This property returns the object this revision belongs to.
+        This property returns the object this revision belongs to as an instance of the specific class.

 ``GroupPagePermission``
 =======================